moby/moby/docs/reference/run.md

 The port number inside the container (where the service listens) does not need to match the port number exposed on the outside of the container (where clients connect).
-For example, inside the container an HTTP service is listening on port 80 (and so the image developer specifies `EXPOSE 80` in the Dockerfile).
+For example, inside the container a HTTP service is listening on port 80 (and so the image developer specifies `EXPOSE 80` in the Dockerfile).
 At runtime, the port might be bound to 42800 on the host.
 To find the mapping between the host ports